ICE-V-Wireless/ICE-V-Wireless/Gateware/README.md

 # Gateware
-This directory contains source and build materials necessary to create the FPGA bitstream for a demonstration gateware compatible with the ESP32C3 FPGA design.
+This directory contains source and build materials necessary to create the FPGA bitstream for a demonstration gateware compatible with the ICE-V Wireless FPGA design.

 ## Prerequisites
 You will need the Open Source FPGA toolchain to build this.
 You can download it